WICG/scroll-to-text-fragment/README.md

 To restrict an attacker's ability to exfiltrate information across origins, several restrictions are applied on when such an anchor is activated.
-A user gesture is requred and consumed; text matching can only occur on word boundaries.
+A user gesture is required and consumed; text matching can only occur on word boundaries.
 Additionally, the fragment will activate only if the document is sufficiently isolated from other pages (is the only one in its browsing context group, e.g.  no window.opener or iframes).